-Home Buying Basics Advice To First Time Home Buyers
+Home Buying Basics Advice For First Time Home Buyers

 The Home Shopping Process

-- Loan Program: When consulting with a mortgage loan originator, the loan officer will go over the best loan program suited for your home purchase needs.
-FHA Loans are best for home buyers who have higher debt to income ratio, lower credit scores, outstanding collections and charge offs, and other credit/income issues.
+When consulting with a loan originator, the loan officer will go over the best loan program suited for home purchase needs.
+FHA Loans are best for homebuyers who have a higher debt to income ratio, lower credit scores, outstanding collections, and charge-offs, and other credit/income issues.

-- Choosing A Loan Officer: Pre-Approval is the most important phase of the mortgage loan process.
-You need to get along with your loan officer and make sure they are available and return their phone calls and emails promptly.
-Pre-qualification letters are non-existent and sellers and seller’s real estate agents expect a solid pre-approval letter from a reputable mortgage lender.
 Most borrowers will do a national online search on the loan officer that is recommended to them and check for both positive and negative reviews.
-A large percentage of listing real estate agents will call and interview the loan officer to make sure that the home buyer has a solid pre-approval and not just a mere pre-qualfication.
+A large percentage of listing real estate agents will call and interview the loan officer to make sure that the home buyer has a solid pre-approval and not just a mere pre-qualification.

-- Shopping For A Home: Once that you know you have a solid pre-approval and know what price range home that will suit your budget and be able to afford, it is now time to start the home shopping process.
+Once that buyers know they have a solid pre-approval and know what price range home will suit their budget and be able to afford, it is now time to start the home shopping process.
 Again, hiring a real estate agent that home buyers get along with is one of the most important decisions buyers will need to make.
-Home buyers can see one or two homes or may end up visiting dozens of homes to find that home of their dreams.
+Homebuyers can see one or two homes or may end up visiting dozens of homes to find that home of their dreams.

-- Neighborhood & Area: Location is one of the most important factors that home buyers need to decide.
-A home in one area may be twice as expensive for a similar home in another neighborhood.
+Location is one of the most important factors that homebuyers need to decide.
+A home in one area may be twice as expensive as a similar home in another neighborhood.
 Property taxes vary depending on location and neighborhood.
 School districts, distance to major expressways, distance to shopping, and the commute to work should be important factors home buyers need to take into consideration.

 Real Estate Purchase Offer